jordy-silva/ci-asana-service-desk-msp/README.md

     - Enter the Asana project ID in the field **Target Asana Projec ID**

 ### To run locally
 You can clone this repository by typing `git clone https://github.com/jordy-silva/ci-asana-service-desk-msp.git` into your terminal, given that git is installed in your machine.
+You will need a webserver in your machine that points at index.html as main page.

 ## Credits